-Sometimes when you have several virtual machines on the Oracle VirtualBox, it’s better to create a shortcut for your favorite and frequent virtual machine in Windows OS Desktop.
-In fact, each virtual machine in VirtualBox can be opened without opening main VirtualBox GUI.
-Here we can see how to create the shortcut for VirtualBox virtual machine on your desktop, so virtual machine can be started easily without opening main VirtualBox console.
+Sometimes when you have several virtual machines with the Oracle VirtualBox, it is better to create a shortcut for your favorite and frequently used VM on Windows OS Desktop.
+In fact, every virtual machine can be opened without opening the main VirtualBox GUI console.
+In this guide, we will see how to create a shortcut for VirtualBox virtual machine on the Windows OS desktop.
+That will allow us to power on the particular VM from the desktop without opening the main VirtualBox console.

-Open the console, right click on the VM then click “Create Shortcut on Desktop” as below.
-It is simple and straightforward on Windows 10, 8.1 and other Windows OS hosts as long as you have the latest version.
+Open the console, right-click on the VM then click “Create Shortcut on Desktop”.
+It is simple and straightforward on Windows 10, 8.1 and any Windows OS host Operating systems.

-Above step will simply create the shortcut of VM on the desktop.
-Opening (double-click) the shortcut from desktop will power on the VM automatically.
+The above step will simply create the shortcut of VM on the desktop.
+Opening (double-click) the shortcut from the desktop will power on the VM automatically.
+As you are aware you can copy and paste (or move) this shortcut file anywhere on the PC.
+Let’s say you create another subfolder on the desktop to categorize the VM shortcuts.

-By right-clicking the icon, you can see the settings/options of the icon shortcut which is used in the 2nd method as ‘manual method’.
-We used to create the shortcut in this way before Oracle adds support in GUI.
+By right-clicking the icon, you can see the settings/options of the shortcut which gives the idea for the 2nd ‘manual method’.

-Method 2 – Manual (Applicable for all OS, including Linux, Mac)
+Method 2 – By Command Prompt (Applicable for all OS, including Linux, Mac)

-1) Make sure that VM name doesn’t have any space.
+1) Make sure that the VM name doesn’t have any space.

-2) To get the correct name of virtual machines available on your computer, go to installation location on sun VirtualBox in host computer.
+2) To get the correct name of virtual machines available on your computer, go to the installation location of VirtualBox and type the below command.

 Type: VBoxManage list vms

-3) Now create a normal windows shortcut for VBoxManage.exe in Program Files directory.
-(Right click on Desktop, New shortcut and browse for VBoxManage.exe file), give a name for shortcut.
+3) Now create a normal Windows shortcut for VBoxManage.exe in the Program Files directory.
+Right-click on Desktop -> New shortcut and browse for VBoxManage.exe file -> give a name for the shortcut file.

-4) Right click on shortcut you created and go to shortcut tab.
+4) Right-click on the shortcut you created and go to the shortcut tab.
 After the VBoxManage.exe, type startvm <Virtual machine name>.
-Below example shows I’m trying to create shortcut for Windows7 virtual machine.
+The below example shows how I created a shortcut for a VM called ‘windows7.

 That’s it.
-Since we are calling Command prompt program thought this shortcut.
-You can change the icon of sun VirtualBox virtual machine shortcut created.
+Since we are calling Command prompt program through this shortcut, we can change the icon to a relevant one.
+You can browse and change the same icon as the VirtualBox program.

 You can use virtual machine names with spaces as well, as long as you wrap the names in quotes so “drive:\path\VBoxManage.exe” startvm “name with spaces”